thevishwass/ResumeAnalyzer/README.md

 ## ✨ Features

 - ✅ Automatically compare resumes with job descriptions
+- ✅ MASKED private information such as phone numbers and email addresses
 - ✅ Generates an ATS score based on skill matching
 - ✅ Highlight missing skills and areas for improvement
-- ✅ Mask private information such as phone numbers and email addresses
 - ✅ Interactive Next.js frontend with real-time feedback
 - ✅ FastAPI backend that securely sends data to the Gemini API for processing
 - ✅ Easy to set up and run